XIMDEX/xcms/INSTALLATION.md

 ------------------------------------------

 *  Access to a Console or terminal with Telnet o SSH.
-	*  Some steps need root access (basically to install the Ximdex instance into the Document Root of your web server and adjust permissions).
-The installer will run as a non privileged user and will ask you to "sudo" a script that is generated during installation.
-You can also run it directly later to end the installation.
+	*  The installer will run as a non privileged user but final steps will need root access (basically to install the Ximdex instance into the Document Root of your web server and to set permissions).
+The installer will then ask you to "sudo" a script that is generated during installation.
+You can skip it and run it later to end the installation.
 *  Permissions on file system in the directory (under a document root for your web server) where Ximdex will reside.
 Enough free space in the filesystem.
 See 'conf/diskspace.conf' file for further information.
 *  Database: MySQL Server (>= 5.1) or MariaDB (>=5.5).
 	*  And a DB user with permissions to create the Ximdex Database.